This post contains affiliate links.

 3. Write for Obscure Keywords

 Did you know millions of blog posts are written EVERY DAY?
 You have to work hard to stand out, and basic SEO for travel bloggers will help you do so.
 That starts with keyword research.

 So, how do you pick the right keyword for your post?
 Here are some ideas:

-It means not much has been formally written about the topic it will be easy to rank with your post.
-If there’s already two pages of content published by high authority sites (like BBC Travel or National Geographic for example) your lil’ post probably wont make the front page.
+It means not much has been formally written about the topic, and it will be easy to rank with your post.
+If there’s already two pages of content published by high authority sites (like BBC Travel or National Geographic) your lil’ post probably wont make the front page.

-2. Brainstorm what you would search for.
-That’s how you can find different variations on the keyword that will get hit.
+2. Brainstorm what you would search for to find different variations on the keyword that will get hit.
 Instead of Snorkeling in Playa del Carmen, it may be better to use “Unique Places to Snorkel in Playa del Carmen” or “DIY Snorkeling Trip in Playa del Carmen”.